Bruno-Diego/copacabana-pp5/README.md

 ```

    - Then we need to tell Django where the templates will be stored.
 At the top of settings.py, under BASE_DIR (the base directory), add a templates directory and then scroll down to TEMPLATES and add the templates directory variable to 'DIRS': [].
-   - Now we have to add our Heroku Host Name into allowed hosts in settings.py file:
+   - Now we have to add our Heroku Host Name into the allowed hosts in settings.py file:

 ```python
 ALLOWED_HOSTS = ['YOUR-APP-NAME-HERE', 'localhost']